 How the CSI Effect Influences American Jurors

-The CSI effect is a belief held primarily among law enforcement personnel and prosecutors that forensic science television dramas influence American jurors to expect more forensic evidence to convict defendants of crimes.
+The CSI effect is a belief held primarily among law enforcement personnel and prosecutors that forensic science television dramas influence American jurors to want more forensic evidence to convict defendants of crimes.
 It's coined from the show CSI: Crime Scene Investigation, which aired for 15 seasons on CBS and still appears in syndicated reruns.

 Public Perceptions of Forensic Science

-"Talking about science in the courtroom used to be like talking about geometry — a real jury turnoff.
-Now that there's this almost obsession with the (TV) shows, you can talk to jurors about (scientific evidence) and just see from the looks on their faces that they find it fascinating,” Jury consultant Robert Hirschhorn said in a 2004 USA Today story.
+"Talking about science in the courtroom used to be like talking about geometry—a real jury turnoff.
+Now ... you can talk to jurors about (scientific evidence) and just see from the looks on their faces that they find it fascinating,” Jury Consultant Robert Hirschhorn told USA Today in 2004.

 The CSI effect has not been substantiated by empirical research.
-“While some existing evidence on juror decisionmaking is consistent with the CSI effect, it is equally plausible that watching CSI has the opposite impact on jurors and increases their tendency to convict,” Tom Tyler, a professor of law and psychology at Yale Law School, said in the Yale Law Review in 2006.
+“While some existing evidence on juror decision-making is consistent with the CSI effect, it is equally plausible that watching CSI has the opposite impact on jurors and increases their tendency to convict,” Tom Tyler, a professor of law and psychology at Yale Law School, said in the Yale Law Review in 2006.

 There are instances documented in news stories where jurors specifically request forensic evidence.
 Even if these instances can be attributed to the CSI effect, they themselves do not empirically prove a widespread phenomenon.

-Eastern Michigan University Criminology Professors Gregg Barak, Young Kim and Donald Shelton conducted research on the opinions of potential jurors in Ann Arbor, Michigan.
+Eastern Michigan University Criminology Professors Gregg Barak, Young Kim, and Donald Shelton conducted research on the opinions of potential jurors in Ann Arbor, Michigan.
 In the summer of 2006, they set out to find whether those people who watched programs like CSI demanded to see more scientific evidence before they would convict a defendant.

 “Although CSI viewers had higher expectations for scientific evidence than non-CSI viewers, these expectations had little, if any, bearing on the respondents' propensity to convict.
 This, we believe, is an important finding and seemingly very good news for our Nation's criminal justice system: that is, differences in expectations about evidence did not translate into important differences in the willingness to convict,” Shelton wrote about the research for the National Institute of Justice in March 2008.

-Shelton said they saw more of a “tech effect” where jurors are influenced by advances in technology rather than what they watch on television.
+Shelton said more of a “tech effect” was observed whereby jurors are influenced by advances in technology rather than what they watch on television.
 As jurors see technological advances in their own lives, they expect forensic science technology to keep up with or outpace consumer technology.